sajid-khan-afridi/learn-modern-ai-python-batch-69/06-prompt_engineering/00-Basic-Meta-Prompting-Tutorial/readme.md

    - Example Query to ChatGPT:
      > “I want a detailed prompt that makes the AI generate Python code to read a file and count how many times a specific word appears.”

-2. **Check the Output**
-   - ChatGPT might produce a straightforward single-paragraph prompt.

 ---